Quantized Adam with Error Feedback: Main Results

 In Algorithms \ref{alg21}-\ref{alg31}, both the gradient quantization and weight quantization schemes are applied.
 We also show that the proposed algorithms converge to a point near the saddle point of problem \eqref{minimize} up to a constant.
-While the constant is effected by both the gradient quantized level $\delta_{g}$ and the weight quantized level $\delta_{x}$.
-In addition, the limit point of the generate iterates will be effected only by the weight quantized level.
-Once gradient quantization and weight quantization reduce to identity mappings, Algorithms \ref{alg21}-\ref{alg31} reduce to the distributed Adam in the parameter server model and Theorem 3 provides its convergence rate.
+It is noted that the constant is affected by both the gradient quantized level $\delta_{g}$ and the weight quantized level $\delta_{x}$.
+In addition, the limit point of the generate iterates will be influenced merely by the weight quantized level.
+Once gradient quantization and weight quantization reduce to identity mappings, Algorithms \ref{alg21}-\ref{alg31} reduce to the distributed Adam in the parameter server model and Theorem 3 provides their convergence rates.